libpfasst/LibPFASST/docs/source/compiling.rst

 LibPFASST comes with its own Makefiles, and it is possible that simply typing 'make' in the directory /LibPFASST will compile the code succesfully.
 A successful make will build the file

-LibPFASST/lib/libpfasst.a
+`LibPFASST/lib/libpfasst.a`

 Before compiling, you will need an MPI library installed.
-On Debian or Ubuntu machines, we recommend MPICH2:
+On Debian or Ubuntu machines, we recommend MPICH2 (MPICH with versions >=3.x is based on the MPI-2 standard):

   `$ sudo apt-get install mpich2 libmpich2-dev`